ezachrisen/indigo/guide.md

 accounting.EvalOptions.StopIfParentNegative = true
 ```

+The ``accounting_majors_only`` rule is expensive to evaluate: it needs to iterate over all keys in the ``attrs`` map.
+By only evaluating it once, we'll save some time.
+It also makes the child rules simpler: they do not need to incorporate a major check, instead they focus on their specific rule expression.

-The structure is like this:
+The rule structure is like this:

 ```go